0atman/noboilerplate/scripts/16-rust-testing.md

 notes:
 Here we are modelling a browser web event.
-We have events for the page loading and unloading, and user interaction.
+We have variants for the page loading and unloading, and user interaction.

 In enums, names and type information together specify the variant:
 PageLoad != PageUnload and KeyPress(char) != Paste(String)`.